New Bathroom Cost

 What Are the Benefits of a New Bathroom?

-A bathroom refurbishment can increase your property's value by 3% to 5%.
-Bathrooms, along with kitchens, typically see a return on investment (ROI) of approximately 48% or 49%.
+• Adds value to your home: A new bathroom can increase your property’s value by around 4–5%.
+Bathrooms, along with kitchens, typically offer a return on investment (ROI) of 60–70%.
+To maximise ROI, keep designs neutral if you plan to sell soon.

 How much will I increase the value of my London home by having my bathroom renovated?